Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Datasets

 \subsection{The NISLGaze Dataset}

-To estimate the performance of the proposed algorithm in real-world conditions better, we collected the NISLGaze Dataset.
+To estimate the performance of the proposed algorithm over the dimensions of interest we have identified, we collected the NISLGaze Dataset.
 This dataset contains 21 subjects (10 females and 10 with glasses).
 During collection, the camera was rotated so that each subject appeared in nine different image locations (see Fig.~\ref{fig:dataset2}(a)).
 For each location, the subjects gazed at nine different blocks on a wall (see Fig.~\ref{fig:dataset2}(b)) while moving their heads freely but keeping their body position fixed.
-This dataset covers a larger range of face locations and head poses than covered by existing datasets.
-Fig.~\ref{fig:dataset1} compares the distributions of face location ($\bm{l}$), head pose ($\bm{h}$) and gaze ($\bm{g}$) in the normalized space~\cite{zhang2018revisiting} with two commonly used datasets MPIIGaze~\cite{zhang2015appearance} and EYEDIAP~\cite{funes2014eyediap}.
+Fig.~\ref{fig:dataset1} shows that the distributions of face locations ($\bm{l}$), head poses ($\bm{h}$) and gaze directions ($\bm{g}$) in the normalized space~\cite{zhang2018revisiting} of NISLGaze are wider than those of the commonly used MPIIGaze~\cite{zhang2015appearance} and EYEDIAP~\cite{funes2014eyediap} datasets.
+The experimental procedures involving human subjects described in this article were approved by Committee on Research Practices at the Hong Kong University of Science and Technology.